Rørvik: History

 The subsidy schemes for the establishment of new small farms in Norway contributed to several of the islands in Vikna Municipality being populated as late as the 1930s.
 A few years later, in 1947, the first of the families moved from Ytter-Vikna to Rørvik.
 The migration flow that occurred in the years that followed fell into three categories: those who moved completely out of the district and traveled to one of the industrial sites; those who moved to Rørvik and got work there; and those who moved to Rørvik, but continued to fish in the areas they came from.
 Before 1955, only Rørvik had access to electricity from a public electricity supplier, and the power lines became decisive for much of the settlement.
 The development of the road network, distance to public services such as schools, and relocation grants and offers of building-ready plots in Rørvik, were also important reasons why people moved.

+Rørvik was served by the Ottersøy–Rørvik Ferry from 1929 until the opening of the Nærøysund Bridge on 6 November 1981.
 The opening of the mainland connection at Fylkesvei 770 and Rørvik Airport, Ryum in the 1970s and 1980s laid the foundation for a new upswing in trade and service industries in Rørvik.
 In the 1970s, the first experiments with aquaculture also began in the region, which already during the 1980s and 1990s became an important industry.